kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 API version folders for which they have a supported implementation.
 The implementors folder contains the following set of files:

-* `README.md`: contains general information about the implementation and a table with some information, as shown below, to give users a quick overview of the implementation details.
+* `README.md`: contains general information about the implementation, a table of contents, and the instructions to reproduce the claimed report.
 * `<API-channel>-<implementation-version>-<mode-name>-report.yaml`: the report
   generated by the conformance test suite for the specific mode.